ReynardFM/Lab4-React-Native/README.md

 - Memoization applied where necessary
 - Native driver enabled for animations

-## Screenshots

-See `/screenshots` folder for app images on different devices.

 ## Known Issues

 - Application may experience minor lag or stuttering during screen orientation changes or when scrolling through a large number of widgets.